ben-edde/LIMA/Note.md

 ### more data

 * using more news (world and econ) seems good for linear model but not DL although diff is not obvious.

+### model training in CV
+* it seems model may not be updated properly in each round and weight sometimes preserved for next round.
+Need to compile model again.
+* alternatively, export model archi as json then load it in each round for safety

+### hybrid model
+* simply using predicted value of ARMA as features does not help
+* but its error does

+### embedding
+* it seems using event emb is better than simple emb

+### lag order
+* specific lag order for each type of features slightly better than general lag order for all
+* need to determine its influence on feature selection, whether to maintain a portion for each kind of features, or simply selecting from all

+### model archi
+* seems simple structures models with less layer and less neuron can perform as well as those with more complicated structure
+* Bidirectional layer is always good for local scope
+* for RNN-based models, internal dropout may not be good
+* when using multi-modal, adjusting ratio of neurons from different source matters

+### k-fold
+* don't do 10 folds, test set too small (<200 pt) for each round.
+5-fold seems better (>300 pt as test set)

+### training
+* smaller batch size (40-50) is better than (>100).
+* smaller learning rate seems working well with small batch
+* loss func must be paired with scale of y

 ```